autoplot/documentation/javadoc/org/autoplot/RecentUrisDialog.md

-# org.autoplot.RecentUrisDialogPresent GUI showing history of plotted URIs with buttons for
+# org.autoplot.RecentUrisDialog

- ok, plotting below, as an overplot, or editing.
+Present GUI showing history of plotted URIs with buttons for ok, plotting below, as an overplot, or editing.
 The getModifiers() method is called to see which action was pressed:
 <pre>